dinki/View-Assist/View Assist dashboard and views/README.md

 * Add select for microphone type (Stream Assist, HASSMic, Home Assistant voice satellite, other) to device configuration blueprint and set on start up
 * Edit clock card to use default_background variable in VA device attributes
 * Look at using default dashboard in VA device config so things like buttons can be more dynamic (weather button on clock screen) -- fixed by making it relative instead of absolute.
 Uses current dashboard.
+* Update YAML template device config to reflect changes made making these unnecessary to define manually